 Measure Performance Trend Insight b.
-Child -7.3% months to January 2019.
+Child -7.3% against adults have increased by 16.6% (214 offences) in the 12 months to January 2019.
 The trend for offences against children appears to fluctuate up and down every few months and has seen a reduction of 7.3% (110 fewer offences) in the 12 month period to January 2019.
 As with the recording of domestic abuse, the force welcomes the increase in reports of serious sexual offences.
 T2A.4 Positive Outcome Rate for Serious Sexual Offences -2.7pp There is a slight downward trend apparent in the positive outcome rate for serious sexual offences.
 The current rate is 8.9% compared to 11.6% last year.
 In terms of the volume of positive outcomes recorded, performance is relatively stable, meaning that the rate has been affected by the increase in recorded crime.
 It is believed that this is as a result of an increase in third party reports from partner agencies and also reports where the victim wishes to report the offence but does not support further police action.
 With offences of this type it is not possible to achieve a police positive outcome and therefore, this increase serves to effectively dilute the outcome rate.
 T2A.5 Domestic Abuse Repeat Victims -0.5pp A repeat victim is any victim from the most recent month, who is also named as a victim on one or more offences (of the same offence type) in that same month and/or in the previous 12 months.
 This is based on the national definition.
 Both crime and non-crime offences are used in the calculation.
-On average, in the 12 months to January 2019, 32.7% of domestic abuse victims were a repeat victim.
-This compares to an average proportion of 33.2% in the previous year.